jquery/jquery-ui/README.md

 	# make changes
 	git commit --author="[author-name-and-email]"

-If it should go to the stable brach, cherry-pick it to stable:
+If it should go to the stable branch, cherry-pick it to stable:

 	git checkout 1-10-stable
 	git cherry-pick -x [sha-of-commit-from-master]